CBorowski-dev/docs-operaton-org/content/reference/dmn/drg/_index.md

 </definitions>
 ```

-Note that an input data has no execution semantics and is ignored by the Camunda DMN engine.
+Note that an input data has no execution semantics and is ignored by the Operaton DMN engine.

 # Knowledge Source